LesGars/WatchWithMe/README.md

 This imply that

 -   A new API Gateway stage named michaelm will be created
--   All the function will be deployed with the according to the naming convention watch-with-me-michaelm-funciton_name
+-   Functions will be deployed according to the naming convention watch-with-me-michaelm-function_name
 -   A table named RoomTable-michaelm will be created.

 ### Useful commands